 We believe in constructing streets where all people can move safely and easily, no matter how they travel – whether driving, walking, biking, skating, taking buses, using wheelchairs, or other mobility devices.

 More mobility choices and people-centered roads will result in less traffic congestion and air pollution, fewer crashes, and a more healthy and just city.
 There’s peace on the road when everyone has a piece of the road.

-The City of Providence is releasing its final Great Streets plan this winter, which envisions that every street in Providence should be safe, clean, healthy, inclusive, and vibrant.
+The City of Providence released its Great Streets Initiative and Urban Trail Network Master Plan in January 2020, which envisions that every street in Providence should be safe, clean, healthy, inclusive, and vibrant.
 The plan also proposes the creation of a “spine” network of urban trails that will connect every Providence neighborhood.
-The City also released its Climate Justice Plan in October 2019 –– a vital roadmap for creating a truly equitable, low-carbon, climate-resilient city.
-The Division of Statewide Planning is completing Rhode Island’s first Bike Mobility Plan.
-Additionally, RIPTA, RIDOT, and the Division of Statewide Planning are currently working on a Transit Master Plan for Rhode Island.
+The City also released its Climate Justice Plan in October 2019 – a vital roadmap for creating a truly equitable, low-carbon, climate-resilient city.
+In December 2020, the Division of Statewide Planning, RIPTA, and RIDOT formally adopted the state’s first Transit Master Plan and Bike Mobility Plan.
 The Providence Streets Coalition supports implementing these plans as quickly as possible in the most effective way possible.